sevroauasmo/StockBot_Public/README.md

 3. Collect data to train your model, and train it, using the Training_Data_Scraper scripts

 4. [If Desired] Set up a proper daily flow that scrapes the SEC's filing list daily, predicts, acts on trades.
 I would recommend using a cron job and again doing this locally, but could very much be staged in Sagemaker or the like

+Is obviously somewhat messy (I'm a DS, not a SWE), and some of the code might be a bit opaque, so feel free to email me at riley.bitterli@gmail.com with questions or comments!
+Happy StockBotting